-Correct travel to Mae Salong
+Correct way to travel to Mae Salong

 At the Chang Rai bus station, the bus board states a direct bus to Mae Salong in its timetable.
-However, this is not entirely correct either as we learnt the previous day.
+However, this is not entirely correct either as we learned the previous day.
 The bus (50B) only takes you to Mae Chan – make sure you get off at the market area here – to then catch another Songthaew (20B) to take you through to Mae Salong.

 The last part of the trip is odd as we arrive at an army checkpoint only a couple of kilometres out of Mae Salong.
-Everyone piles out of the Songthaew to wait for half an hour, before piling back into the same Songthaew then continuing to Mae Salong.
+Everyone piles out of the Songthaew to wait for half an hour, before piling back into the same Songthaew and then continuing to Mae Salong.
 This also happens on the return journey and I’m not sure why really, does anyone know?

 This is how these ladies make a small amount of cash.